pbdevpros/Cpp-image-alignment-2dcamera/README.md

 The processing of the images will be split into several section,
 * Reading in the image.
 * Finding the borders of the image.
-* Overlaying borders on the image.
+* Finding the corners and alignment of the image.
 * Saving the resulting image to the output folder.

 Only 1 of each of these sections will be run at a time.
 Each seperate image in the folder will be read in a seperate thread,